top of page

 I will make art to share my story.

-I will make art to show to other people.
+I will make art to show other people.

 I will make art to keep to myself.